getdirty75/asymetrics/src/articles/label-story-3-wahever-records.md

 I was born in Paris 1981 and moved to London in 1999, working in restaurants when I arrived and going to lots of parties in the weekend !

 I then discovered electronic music more in depth and started to buy my first synths, studied sound engineering and started working as an assistant in a couple of studios.
-I realised I prefered producing and writing my own music rather than mixing other so I quickly quit !
-Just after that I found a cooljob at Juno records where I could listen to records while reading all day, I worked there tillthey replaced me by a machine.
-I had accumulated lots of records by then, which was inspiring.\
+I realised I prefered producing and writing my own music rather than mixing others so I quickly quit !

+Just after that I found a cool job at Juno records where I could listen to records while reading all day, I worked there till they replaced me by a machine.
+I had accumulated lots of records by then, which was inspiring.

 I finally started the label in 2015 and have been living with small temporary jobs since then to be able to have time for music.

 \